-Modified on 2013/05/20 17:01 by Haoyi Chen — Categorized as: Chapter 4 - Analysis and presentation of gender statistics
+Modified on 2015/05/26 08:56 by Sean Zheng — Categorized as: Chapter 4 - Analysis and presentation of gender statistics

-Basic descriptive analysis of data involves calculation of simple measures of composition and distribution of variables by sex and for each sex that facilitate straightforward gender-focused comparisons between different groups of population.
-Depending on the type of data, these measures may be proportions, rates, ratios or averages, for example.
+A basic descriptive analysis of data involves the calculation of simple measures of composition and the distribution of variables by sex, and for each sex, that facilitate straightforward gender-focused comparisons between different groups of population.
+Depending upon the type of data, these measures may be proportions, rates, ratios or averages, for example.
 Furthermore, when necessary, such as in the case of sample surveys, measures of association between variables can be used to decide whether the differences observed for women and men are statistically significant or not.

-Type of data involved in gender statistics: qualitative and quantitative variables
+Types of data involved in gender statistics: qualitative and quantitative variables

-Statistical variables are classified into two broad classes based on their measurement level: qualitative variables, also called categorical variables (for example, sex, marital status, ethnicity, educational attainment); and quantitative variables (for example, age, income, and time spent on paid or unpaid activities).
+Statistical variables are classified into two broad classes based on their measurement level: qualitative variables, also called categorical variables (for example, sex, marital status, ethnicity and educational attainment); and quantitative variables (for example, age, income and time spent on paid or unpaid activities).
 Categorical variables are of two major types: nominal variables (such as sex and marital status) and ordinal variables (such as educational attainment).
-Nominal variables do not imply any continuum or sequence of their categories.
+Nominal variables do not imply any continuum or sequence of categories.
 Typical examples include sex or ethnicity.
 The categories can be arranged in any order without inconvenience in the analysis.
-However, for the convenience in presentation, they can be arranged alphabetically, in order of their relative size in the population, or in order of relative focus of the publication (for example, first women, followed by men).
+For convenience in presentation, however, they can be arranged alphabetically, in order of their relative size in the population or in order of relative focus of the publication (for example, first women, followed by men).
 Ordinal variables imply an underlying continuum.
 When dealing with ordinal variables, the categories must be arranged in the order implied by the continuum to facilitate analysis of the data.
 A typical example is “level of educational attainment”.
-The categories can be order in ascending or descending order of level of education.
-For example: no education, primary education, secondary education, post-secondary non-tertiary education, and tertiary education.
+The categories can be organized in ascending or descending level of education.
+For example: no education, primary education, secondary education, post-secondary non-tertiary education and tertiary education.
 Some continuous variables tend to be coded into a few categories and treated as ordinal variables.
 For example, age in single years can be recoded in 5-year age groups and displayed from the youngest to the oldest ages.

 Measures of composition or distribution for qualitative variables